garciart/Basics/SOURCECONTROL.md

     git commit -m "[COMMIT MESSAGE]" # Commit all changes to the HEAD (i.e., the final product to submit to the REMOTE MASTER repository) git push origin [USERNAME] # Push your branch to the REMOTE MASTER repository for approval

-Select Repositories and open the repository:
+Back in GitHub, select **Repositories** and open the repository:

 <p align="center"><img src="README/image02.png" style="width: 640px;" alt="" /></p>

 Note the information banner immediately above the list of recently pushed branches; it shows that there are two branches, which must be resolved into one branch.
-Open the pull request by clicking on "Compare & pull request":
+Open the pull request by clicking on **Compare & pull request**:

 <p align="center"><img src="README/image03.png" style="width: 640px;" alt="" /></p>

 Here, acting as [USERNAME], you can review changes, add comments to the request, assign additional reviewers, etc., before creating the pull request.
-For now, click on "Create Pull Request":
+For now, click on **Create Pull Request**:

 <p align="center"><img src="README/image04.png" style="width: 640px;" alt="" /></p>

 That would be the last step for user branch, unless there were conflicts.
-Next, the repository master would sign in to review changes, add comments to the request, assign additional reviewers, etc., before merging the branch pull request with the master repository.
-For now, since the branch has no conflicts with the base branch, click on "Merge Pull Request", followed by "Confirm merge":
+Next, the repository owner would sign in to review changes, add comments to the request, assign additional reviewers, etc., before merging the branch pull request with the master repository.
+For now, since the branch has no conflicts with the base branch, click on **Merge Pull Request**, followed by **Confirm merge**:

 <p align="center"><img src="README/image05.png" style="width: 640px;" alt="" /></p>